ashishbista/ashishbista.github.io/source/_posts/2013-12-22-nginx-performance-tuning.markdown

 categories:
 ---

-Nginx is really capable of serving a huge number of traffic with very efficient latency.
+Nginx is really capable of serving a huge number of requests with very efficient latency.
 With the proper combination of hardware and software Nginx can handle 500,000 requests per second at 1,000 concurrent connections.

-### Install the latest version of Nginx
+First, install the latest version of Nginx.

 `sudo add-apt-repository ppa:nginx/stable`

-Note: This command might not work on Ubuntu 12.10, if so run the following command:
+**Note:** This command might not work on Ubuntu 12.10, if so, run the following command:

 `sudo apt-get install software-properties-common`

-Update repositories with:
-`sudo apt-get update`
+Update repositories with:`sudo apt-get update`

-Install Nginx:
-`sudo apt-get install nginx`
+Install Nginx: `sudo apt-get install nginx`

 Now, backup the original configuration file and open `/etc/nginx/nginx.conf` with your favorite editor.

-`cp /etc/nginx/nginx.conf /etc/nginx/nginx.conf.orig
+`cp /etc/nginx/nginx.conf /etc/nginx/nginx.conf.orig` and
-vim /etc/nginx/nginx.conf
+`vim /etc/nginx/nginx.conf`

     # Basically, this number should match the number of cores on your system.
     # But, the latest version calculates it automatically.